-- Real-time call transcriptions: Dialpad AI transcribes calls in real-time, providing an in-meeting transcript history and access to shareable post-meeting transcriptions.
-AI notes important meeting moments, keywords, and action items, turning them into agent-assigned tasks post-meeting.
+- AI meetings: Dialpad AI transcribes video meetings in real-time, providing in-meeting captions and access to shareable post-meeting transcriptions.
+The software machine learning identifies important meeting moments, keywords, and action items, turning them into a summary and agent tasks afterward.

 - Live speech coaching: During live voice call transcription, Dialpad AI identifies keywords indicating customer sentiment and intent, triggering in-call agent assistance pop-ups with suggested topics, actions, and information pulled from the internal knowledge base

 - Post-call summaries: After each phone conversation, agents automatically receive a call summary email containing the recording, participant list, transcript, action item to-do list, highlights list, and notes

 Dialpad offers 3 UCaaS plans that range from $15 to over $25 monthly per user.
 In addition to the plans outlined below, Dialpad also offers 2 AI Meetings plans with video-only, a free version, and a $15 monthly version.